rgordon/laser-cutter-101/markdown/materials.md

 ## Material Tests
 Each material and effect requires different settings.

-* vector mode has them built-in
+* vector mode has tests built-in
 * raster mode requires custom test
 * Remember to focus on material
 * Take note of power vs speed
-* limit vector current for lightweight￼
+* limit vector current if lightweight￼